I just got home from trekking to Everest Base Camp (EBC) with Driftwood Adventure Treks in April 2018....

 Bri, the founder of Driftwood Adventures, is an experienced trek leader who will keep you safe while making sure that you make it to your destination.
 I can attest to this because the EBC Trek took place on third-year anniversary of my heart surgery (3rd surgery).
 Bri and her team kept a very careful eye on me the whole time, making sure that I was not pushing too hard, and that I was feeling ok.

 Bri is an amazing, down to earth, friendly, funny, creative person!
 And all that makes trekking with Driftwood a unique experience.
 Partly.
 The other ingredient in the Driftwood recipe for amazing adventures, is the local team of Sherpas and guides.
+The personalized adventure trips are amazing and educating at the same time.

 The city guides who took us around Kathmandu were very friendly and knowledgeable, spoke english, and above all were PATIENT!!
 Allowing plenty of time for us to explore and take pictures.
 They also took care of us in small unexpected ways, like helping us bargain with street vendors, making sure we get the best price.
 Or taking us to unexpected, out of the way, spots to taste the most amazingly delicious food.